ridiculous/kamui/README.md

 # Kamui

 Makes retrying methods and blocks super easy!
-There's no reason not to use `retries`!
-Just add `gem 'kamui'` to your Gemfile
+The Kamui gem provides a common retry structure and some options for modifying its behavior.

 ## Usage